Graduate Certificate in Cyber Defense

 Major Area Required

 Networks connecting disparate devices, services, and users have been among the most ubiquitous technologies that have led to the spectacular economic and technical success of the Internet.
 Today, networks seem to disappear, only to receive attention when they fail or are breached by attackers.
 While firewalls and virtual private networks are mainstays of network security, a strategy built on these alone is insufficient.
-This course covers a more comprehensive and systematic approach to network security including monitoring, incident response, policy development, Software Defined Networking, social network security issues, secure protocols, intrusion detection and prevention, and anomaly detection.
+This course covers a more comprehensive and systematic approach to network security including monitoring, incident response, forensics, virtualization and cloud, secure protocols, cryptography, and web services

 When most people think of information security the images that come to mind are those of hackers: secretive people who, for political or profit motives, illegally break into computer systems to steal data or cause mayhem.
 While that kind of criminal element does exist, ethical hackers provide a needed service to organizations seeking to test and refine their security plans and technologies.
-This course takes an in-depth approach to ethical hacking, including reconnaissance, scanning, vulnerability analysis, exploitation, and reporting.
+This course takes an in-depth approach to ethical hacking including reconnaissance, scanning, vulnerability analysis, exploitation, and reporting.
 Students will employ current tools and methods in a hands-on approach that also prepares them for the Certified Ethical Hacker (CEH) exam.
+Note, this course has proctored exam(s).

 Corequisites